- General information about art and artists

 How do I propose a work of art for acquisition by Tate?

 Before proposing a work for acquisition, please familiarise yourself with Tate’s collection and acquisition policy and procedures.
-For instructions on how to propose an artwork for acquisition by Tate, see acquisitions.
+For instructions on how to propose an artwork for acquisition by Tate, see collection which features a contacts section at the end of the page.

 How can I find an exhibition space?